EsupPortail/esup-otp-api/README.md

 esup-otp-api runs in http, if you want a secure mode you will need a reverse proxy.
 Check https://github.com/Hakall/esup-node-proxy if you want a simple NodeJS reverse proxy.

+### Tests
+Simply execute "mocha" in root directory of the project, the server must be launch before execute the tests

 ### Development

 ### Todos